 Starting a business doesn’t naturally transform you into a leader.
 In fact, many business owners we work with didn’t get into business to be leaders.
 They simply wanted to follow their dream, to use their natural interest or talents to create their own path in life.
 For these folks, the idea of leading can be anything from uninteresting to terrifying.
 But what they (and likely you!) discovered along the way is that to really create a world-class company, you need to learn to lead, and that means developing leadership skills.
 This is the only way to turn your entrepreneurial vision into reality.
 But how do you get there?

-truth, next is to hone in on the five key leadership skills you need to grow your leadership abilities, so you can develop your business and people in the ways you want and deserve.
+After you embrace that truth, next is to hone in on the five core skills you need to grow your leadership abilities, so you can develop your business and people in the ways you want and deserve.

 What is leadership?